 Blog content writing is no cakewalk.
 There are so many new things to take care of, including content outline and article structure.

-With this guide in hand, you’ll find it far easier to write your blog post.
+With this guide in hand, you’ll find it far easier to write content for your blog post.
 The reason for this is obvious.
 You have carved out a well-defined pathway and won’t spend any extra time thinking about irrelevant points.